ZackJorquera/petsc-rs/README.md

 ## Usage

 To use `petsc-rs` from a Rust package, the following can be put in your `Cargo.toml`.
+Note, `petsc-rs` is supported for rust 1.54 and above.
 ```toml
 [dependencies]
 petsc-rs = { git = "https://github.com/ZackJorquera/petsc-rs/", branch = "main" }
 ```

-Note, `petsc-rs` is supported for rust 1.52 and above.
-However, some of the examples and documentation examples require rust 1.53 or above.

-In order for `petsc-rs` to work correctly, you need to [download PETSc](https://petsc.org/release/download/) (version 3.15 or above, using the main branch is recommended).
+In order for `petsc-rs` to work correctly, you need to [download PETSc](https://petsc.org/release/download/).
 Then you need to [configure and install PETSc](https://petsc.org/release/install/).
-I haven't tested all the different ways to install PETSc, but the following works for `petsc-rs`.
+Note, `petsc-rs` requires PETSc version `3.15` or the main branch (prerelease version `3.16-dev.0`).
+Using the main branch is unstable as new breaking changes could be added.
+I haven't tested all the different ways to install PETSc, but the following I know works for `petsc-rs`.
 Note, it is required that you install an MPI library globally and not have PETSc install it for you.
 This is needed by the [rsmpi](https://github.com/rsmpi/rsmpi) crate (look at its [requirements](https://github.com/rsmpi/rsmpi#requirements) for more information).
 Im using `openmpi` 3.1.3, which gives me `mpicc` and `mpicxx`.
 ```text
 ./configure --with-cc=mpicc --with-cxx=mpicxx --download-f2cblaslapack --download-triangle --with-fc=0
 make all check